Mximon/shanty/README.md

 Two implementations are available: LRL (Local-Remote-Local) and LLL (Local-Local-Local) Both use faster-whisper for STT and PiperVoice for TTS but the LRL version uses the groq API with llama-3.3-70b-versatile for the answer generation while the LLL implementation uses Ollama with qwen3.5:0.8b.

+For Automatic Speech Recognition, no noise reduction as this has shown to degrade Whisper performances.
+A list of hotwords is built with common nautical terms and the names of close ships and geographical landmarks to reduce the error on unusual words.
+Answer generation is made based on the transcription of the incoming message, the Autopilot Data simulated by a json file and the relevant COLREG rules in the language detected in the incoming message.
+Answer is converted to audio with PiperVoice.
+All messages (Audio and text version) are saved for Ship logbook.

+The interface is developped with Gradio and Folium to assist in evaluating system performances.